Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Numerical Experiments

-In Figure~\ref{FIG:Ex1-adapt-ts} (left) we show the error \eqref{EQ:error-norm} of the adaptive time-stepping method for BDF-1 to BDF-3 in dependence of the prescribed tolerance in time $\tol_t$ for a fixed mesh.
-For BDF-$k$ we have the convergence order $k$, but local truncation error $k+1$, for uniform steps.
-Since we equilibrate the local truncation error we have $\tau^{k+1} \sim \tol_t$ and therefore we observe $\text{err}_T \sim\tol_t^{k/(k+1)}$.
-For a fixed choice of $\tol_t$ we show in Figure~\ref{FIG:Ex1-adapt-ts} (right) the development of $\tau$ during time.
+In Figure~\ref{FIG:Ex1-adapt-ts} (left) we show the error \eqref{EQ:error-norm} of the adaptive time-stepping method for BDF(1) to BDF(4) depending on the prescribed temporal tolerance $\tol_{\mathrm{t}}$ for a fixed mesh.
+For BDF($k$) we have the convergence order $k$, but a local truncation error of order $k+1$, for uniform steps.
+Since we equilibrate the local truncation error, we have $\tau^{k+1} \sim \tol_{\mathrm{t}}$ and therefore we expect $\text{err}_T \sim\tol_{\mathrm{t}}^{k/(k+1)}$ and this is indeed observed.
+Since the discrete solution is not explicitly normalized, Figure~\ref{FIG:Ex1-adapt-ts} (right) displays the convergence rate of the maximal normalization error $\max\limits_{0\le n\le N} \norm{|\bsm_h^n| - 1}{L^\infty(\Omega)}$.
+We obtain convergence of at least order $k / (k+1)$ for $k=1, \dots, 4$.

-In Figure~\ref{FIG:Ex1-uni-vs-adapt}, we compare the error $\text{err}_T$ for uniform step sizes versus adaptive step sizes.
-For this purpose, we first compute the time-adaptive BDF-3 scheme for various $\tol_t$ and store the total number of time steps $N_t$.
-Subsequently, we perform simulations with uniform step sizes, where we chose $\tau =T/N_t$, i.~e., we need the same $N_t$ as in the time-adaptive simulations.
-We see that the adaptive algorithm leads to a smaller error for the same amount of work.